Teckdegen/stellaai/README.md

 - Verify your wallet has sufficient STX for transaction fees
 - Check that your contract name is unique
 - Ensure your code passes validation before deployment

+## Security

+Since you're adding the API key directly to the source code, make sure to:
+1. Never commit your actual API key to version control
+2. Add the files containing your API key to `.gitignore` if you're pushing to a public repository
+3. Use a separate branch or fork for development that isn't publicly accessible

 ## Contributing